klaytn/metaverse-knowledge-kit/docs/klaytn-contracts/dao-contracts/introduction.md

 ## How does a DAO work? <a id="How do DAO’s work"></a>

 Smart contracts can be used to program the functionality of a DAO.
-Governance abilities such as raising proposals, casting votes, and executing proposals are all possible and readily available on-chain.
+Governance abilities such as creating new proposals, casting votes, and finalising proposals are all possible and readily available on-chain.
 Remember that all of this is done by members of the community, not by a central authority.

 Members, ideally, agree on decisions after raising a proposal in the first instance.
 If the proposal is supported by the majority of stakeholders, it is automatically implemented.
 For example, based on the result of a members’ vote, a code may be triggered to mint a predetermined amount of tokens held in the DAO’s custody to a specified blockchain address.